agaber/http-clients/kotlin/README.md

 #### Tech Stack

-* Spring Boot - I used it because it provids dependency injection and yaml config files out of the box.
+* Spring Boot - I used it because it provides dependency injection and yaml config files out of the box.
+I'm guessing that most server-side work done in Kotlin is probably using Spring so it seemed worthwhile to include it as a reference.
+Android dev story is probably different.
 * ktor - For making HTTP calls.
-* Kotlin coroutines - I wanted to learn it and I would most likely use it in any real scenario but because the logic here requires synchronous operations, it's not necessary (It's the same thing in the  Java version where I go out of my way to use Flux even though there's no actual benefit).
+* Kotlin coroutines - The built-in way to do async things in Kotlin.
+This project doesn't really need async behavior so I shoehorned an unnecessary API call just so I could demonstrate this framework.

 #### Execute